kevinmcsherry/kevs_ci-project1/README.md

   - The footer section includes links to the relevant social media sites for Tee Time Tours.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media.
   - Each Page on the Website will have the exact footer layout and options to keep familiarity and enhance accessibility.
+Each logo has a shadowing effect to add a bit of pizazz.

 ![Footer](assets/images/Readme_Footer.png)